dineshkumar181094/terraform-associate-exam-pre-guide/3-terraform-provider/readme.md

   - when existing provider doesn't solve the usecase or you want build some custom

 Note -> 3rd party plugin won't be downloaded directly they need to be put in specific directory.
+**terraform v0.13 is can download these 3rd party plugin directly without manual installation.**
+Terraform v
 - ~/.terraform/plugins

+use command
+terraform init -upgrade
+to move to latest version of provider